red-door-collective/rdc-website/pages/content/blog/high-cost-of-capitalism.md

 ## The High Cost of Capitalism

+> A shortened version of this post is now available in [the Tennessean](https://www.tennessean.com/story/opinion/2022/02/25/report-ignores-role-capitalism-homelessness-blames-unhoused/6931585001/).

 #### Our response to FOX 17’s "High Cost of Homelessness"

 As the housing crisis in Nashville worsens, some have turned their frustration and blame towards those suffering the most.